-Explanation: This refers to both legacy electronics and other electronics VEX Robotics sells.
+This refers to both legacy electronics and other electronics VEX Robotics sells.
 A rewording of this item is that all the electronics come from only the VEX EDR line.

-For the inexperienced, again, if something looks odd, ask someone experienced or the head inspector.
-This is also something you can just ask the team about.
+For the inexperienced inspector, again, if something looks odd, ask someone experienced or the head inspector.